platformps/gitHubTutorial/README.md

 # GitHub Tutorial

+Submission for first Github -- Git assignment from Ghassan Nasr

 To set up Git and GitHub please attempt to follow these helpful tutorials.

 ## GitHub Official Helpful Tutorials